How Will Summer Holidays in Europe be Affected After Brexit?

 However, it’s also advised that you purchase travel insurance that covers cancellation and curtailment in the event that your trip is unexpectedly cancelled.

 Even though the EHIC gives any EU citizen the right to access medical care when travelling in another EU country and will still be valid until the end of 2020, it does have some limitations.
-It’s advised that holidaymakers always purchase travel insurance for their trip even if they hold a valid EHIC card.
+It’s advised that holidaymakers always purchase travel medical insurance for their trip even if they hold a valid EHIC card.